Battersea: 28-40 Battersea High Street, London SW11 3JB

 Kensington: 17-19 Cottesmore Gardens, London W8 5PR

-Profile: Thomas’s is a popular group of co-educational Kindgardens in Clapham and Pimlico and four schools in Battersea, Clapham, Fulham and Kensington, educating over 1,850 children in total.
+Profile: Thomas’s is a popular group of four co-educational prep schools in Battersea, Clapham, Fulham and Kensington, educating over 1,850 children in total.
 The schools in Fulham and Kensington prepare children from 4 to 11, while the prep schools in Clapham and Battersea continue on until the 13+ stage (Fulham and Kensington pupils can automatically transfer to the other Thomas’s schools at 11+).

 The founding idea of the school was to offer the breadth of a boarding school education to London Day pupils, and the school combines outstanding teaching with a wide range of extra-curriculars including Drama, Rugby, Karate, Ballet.
 Thomas’s Fulham pupils are frequently seen playing rugby and field hockey in the beautiful adjacent South Park, while Kensington pupils meet for an optional morning run in Kensington Gardens at 7.45am.
 The school places great emphasis on happiness and personal development of the children.
 Kindness rules are on prominent display in the schools to remind pupils to play inclusively on the playground.

 Pupils come from the immediate neighbourhoods of the respective schools, but they do run a school bus service, which also helps those students transferring from Kensington and Fulham to the Clapham and Battersea schools aged 11.
 From personal observation, the profile of pupils is mainly British and European, with somewhat less diversity than other central London prep schools.
-The school is owned by the Thomas family, and Ben Thomas himself is headmaster of Thomas’s Battersea.
+The school is owned by the Thomas family, and Ben Thomas himself is headmaster of Thomas’s Battersea, although he is stepping down in the summer of 2017.

-The school also runs a Kindergarten at St Mary’s Church in Battersea for children from 2.5 to 4, but they still have to pass the 4+ assessment to be accepted into the preparatory school (the Kindergarten in Pimlico, sadly, is due to close next year).
+The school also runs a Kindergarten at St Mary’s Church in Battersea for children from 2.5 to 4, but these children still have to pass the 4+ assessment to be accepted into the preparatory school (the Kindergarten in Pimlico, sadly, had to close down last year).
+It offers an outstanding breadth of activities with highly quality staff and would be an excellent choice of nursery even for those who will transfer to other schools at 4+.

-All schools have been rated by Ofsted, achieving an outstanding rating in almost areas, with lots of praise for curriculum, teaching quality, pastoral care and extracurricular activities:
+All schools have been rated by Ofsted, achieving an outstanding rating in almost areas, with lots of praise for curriculum, teaching quality, pastoral care and extracurricular activities.
+While they have always been popular and oversubscribed, the announcement in March 2017 that Prince George is due to join Thomas’s Battersea in September 2017 will likely increase the popularity and reputation of the school further.

 Admissions: Thomas’s schools are very popular and early registration is essential to be invited for an assessment.
 Once registered, entry is via assessment, with priority given to siblings of current pupils.
 The school looks for children that will enjoy the busy atmosphere at Thomas’s.
 Parents comment that communication skills, social readiness and the ability to focus on one task at a time are all important.